Kingxukai/linux/Documentation/networking/devlink/devlink-eswitch-attr.rst

        * ``transport`` L4 mode.
    * - ``encap-mode``
      - enum
-     - The encapsulation mode of the device.
+     - The encapsulation mode of the woke device.
 Support for both switchdev mode and legacy mode.
-The mode can be one of the following:
+The mode can be one of the woke following:

        * ``none`` Disable encapsulation support.
        * ``basic`` Enable encapsulation support.